tensorflow/mlir-hlo/stablehlo/stablehlo/integrations/cpp/builder/README.md

 also tries to implicitly broadcast for many of its implementations, which we probably should avoid.

-### Generated Func API is tricky, may need a way to filter this.
+### Generated Func API is tricky, may need a way to filter this

 Currently we filter FunctionOpInterface ops, they tend to require more custom logic to update type signatures and register things outside of just creating a region.

--   Requires overloaded `func::Return` to update the function signature when value is returned.
++ Requires overloaded `func::Return` to update the function signature when value is returned.
--   Currently requires specifying the FuncType up front which is bad UX.
++ Currently requires specifying the FuncType up front which is bad UX.